mrkkrp/markkarpov.com/tutorial/exceptions.md

-1. `MonadBase` is a superclass of `MonadBaseControl`. `MonadBase b m` is best understood as a generalization of `MonadIO` where we can lift arbitrary base monad `b` (not just `IO`) into `m`. `MonadBase` is a fairly trivial tool and will not be of any interest in this chapter.
+1. `MonadBase` is a superclass of `MonadBaseControl`. `MonadBase b m` is best understood as a generalization of `MonadIO` where we can lift arbitrary base monad `b` (not just `IO`) into `m`. `MonadBase` is a fairly trivial tool and will not be of interest in this chapter.
 Note that `MonadBaseControl` is a multi-parameter type class which has the functional dependency `m -> b`.
-The functional dependency helps the compiler resolve type ambiguity.
+The functional dependency helps the compiler to resolve type ambiguity.
 It says: if you know what `m` instantiated to, then you can learn `b` by searching existing instances for an instance with matching `m`.
-It is guaranteed by the compiler that `b` is uniquely identified by choice of `m`.
+It is guaranteed by the compiler that `b` is uniquely identified by the choice of `m`.

 2. `StM m a` is an associated type of the type class `MonadBaseControl`.
    This feature is enabled by the `-XTypeFamilies` language extension.
 This